sidneyaquino/codenation-fibonacci-challenge-js/README.md

-# Fibonacci usando NodeJS
+# Fibonacci using NodeJS

-Faça um método `fibonacci` que retorne um `Array` com os primeiro números de série de *Fibonacci* até passar de *350*.
+Make a `fibonacci` method that returns an `Array` with the first *Fibonacci* series numbers until it passes *350*.

-> A série de Fibonacci é a seguinte: 0, 1, 1, 2, 3, 5, 8, 13, etc...
+> The Fibonacci series is as follows: 0, 1, 1, 2, 3, 5, 8, 13, etc...

-Faça um segundo método `"isFibonnaci"` que recebe um `Number` como parâmetro e retorne `Boolean`.
-Caso o número recebido por parâmetro esteja entre os números da sequência de *Fibonnaci* do `"fibonnaci"` retorne `true`, senão, `false`.
+Make a second method `"isFibonnaci"` that takes a `Number` as parameter and returns `Boolean`.
+If the number received as parameter is among the numbers in the *Fibonnaci* sequence of `"fibonnaci"` return `true`, otherwise `false`.

-## Tópicos
+## Topics

-Neste desafio você aprenderá:

-- Variáveis e métodos
+In this challenge you will learn:

+- Variables and methods;
+- Mathematical Operators;
-- Operadores matemáticos
+- Flow control;
-- Controle de fluxo
-- Listas
+- Lists.

-## Requisitos
+## Requirements
 ​
-Para este desafio você precisará :
+For this challenge you will need :

 - NodeJS LTS (8.12.0+)

-Para instalar, confira os links na seção de conteúdo.

-Obs.: Tente usar o mínimo de bibliotecas possível
+**Note**: Try to use as few libraries as possible.